WHAT DO WE MEAN BY THE PHRASE ‘ELEMENTS OF LITERATURE?

 If the plot refers to what happens in a story, then the theme is to do with what these events mean.

-The theme is the big ideas that are explored in a work of literature.
-These are most often universal ideas that transcend the limits of culture, ethnicity, or language.
+The theme is the big ideas explored in a work of literature.
+These are often universal ideas that transcend the limits of culture, ethnicity, or language.
 The theme is the deeper meaning behind the events of the story.

-Importantly, the theme of a piece of writing is not to be confused with its subject.
-While the subject of a text is what it is about, the theme is more to do with how the writer feels about that subject as conveyed in the writing.
+Notably, the theme of a piece of writing is not to be confused with its subject.
+While the subject of a text is what it is about, the theme is more about how the writer feels about that subject as conveyed in the writing.

-The truth is, how easy or how difficult it will be to detect a work’s theme will vary greatly between different texts.
-The ease of identification will depend largely on how straightforward or how complex the work is.
+The truth is, how easy or how difficult it will be to detect a work’s theme will vary significantly between different texts.
+The ease of identification will depend mainly on how straightforward or complex the work is.

-To identify the theme, students should look out for symbols and motifs within the text.
+Students should look for symbols and motifs within the text to identify the theme.
 Especially symbols and motifs that repeat.

-Students further need to understand that symbols are when one thing is used to stand for another.
-While not all symbols are related to the theme of the text, when symbols are used repeatedly or found in a cluster, they usually relate to a motif.
-This motif will in turn relate to the theme of the work.
+Students must understand that symbols are when one thing is used to stand for another.
+While not all symbols are related to the text’s theme, when symbols are used repeatedly or found in a cluster, they usually relate to a motif.
+This motif will, in turn, relate to the theme of the work.